Topological nature of spinons and holons: Elementary excitations from matrix product states with conserved symmetries: Results

 In particular, there are now two lowest excitation branches with spinon quantum numbers $(n=0, m=\pm1/2)$ which have a level crossing at $p=\pi/2$.
 Likewise, there are also several isolated charge excitation branches with holon quantum numbers $(n=\pm1,m=0)$.
 Here, the elementary holon is now also restricted to half of the first Brillouin zone, as the particle density $n$ shows a strong dimerization in the ground state.
 While there are several level crossings between these charge branches for $V$ slightly above $V_{c}$, there remain two lowest crossing branches which become more and more separated from the rest with increasing $V$.

 In addition, there are further isolated branches with spinon and holon quantum numbers, and also with electronic, or multi-particle spin or charge quantum numbers, which correspond to bound states.
-These branches lie completely or partially below the spin-spin, charge-charge and spin-charge multi-particle continua constructed from the lowest possible elementary spin or charge excitations (see colored areas in \Fig{fig:EHUB_excitations}).
-For example, the lowest excitation branch with electronic quantum numbers $(n=\pm1, m=\pm1/2)$ is on the same level as the elementary spin and charge branches and thus far below the spin-charge continuum, and even starts to lie completely below the elementary charge branch for $V\gtrsim 6$.
+These branches lie completely or partially below the spin-spin, charge-charge and spin-charge multi-particle continua constructed from the lowest possible elementary spin or charge excitations (see colored areas in \Fig{fig:EHUB_excitations1} and \Fig{fig:EHUB_excitations2}).
+For example, for $V\gtrsim 6$ the lowest excitation branch with electronic quantum numbers $(n=\pm1, m=\pm1/2)$ is on the same level as the elementary spin and charge branches and thus far below the spin-charge continuum, and even starts to lie completely below the elementary charge branch.
+This could be due to a condensation effect that considerably lowers the energy of the spin-charge bound state relative to the individual deconfined elementary spin and charge energies.
+A more detailed investigation of these effects will be subject of future studies.\cite{CDW_study}